-Based on the inventory below, we ended up paying NZ$1,600 (insurance was an additional $530)* for Crown to come to our home and pack everything for us, ship it to Melbourne, clear it through Australian Customs, and deliver it to our new home and unpack everything.
-We can highly recommend Crown - they were professionals in every respect and we had no issues at all.
-The moving side of our big shift to Australia was made very easy by them.
+Based on the inventory below, we ended up paying NZ$1,600 (insurance was an additional $530)* for our shipper to come to our home and pack everything for us, ship it to Melbourne, clear it through Australian Customs, and deliver it to our new home and unpack everything.

 Here's the inventory of items we submitted to different international moving companies for a quote:

 So you can see we didn't take heaps of stuff, but it still cost us a reasonable amount of money to take our belongings with us - although less than to replace it, for sure.

 You'll note that we didn't take anything very big.
 The single biggest item was the queen mattress, as we sold our larger appliances, lounge suite etc.